 - 1/2 cup full fat coconut milk + more for garnish

-Add cannellini beans, chicken broth and white wine vinegar.
+- Add cannellini beans, vegetable broth and white wine vinegar.
 Turn heat to medium high, cover and simmer for 20 minutes.